Skip to main content Skip to footer

 For fire extinguisher safety tips, visit the National Fire Protection Association.

-Fire Safety during Power Failures
+Fire Safety during Power Outages

 When your power is out, you may be introducing potential hazards to your home.
 Learn more about important safety tips during power outages.